DigitalRiver/react-atlas/README.md

 ## Customization

-Since React Toolbox styles are written in CSS it's pretty easy to customize your components:
+Since React Atlas styles are written in CSS it's pretty easy to customize your components:

 ### Via `className` property